vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ---
 ## Creating your floor plan
-When you've chosen an application, you can start.\
+Once you have chosen an application, you can start.\
-The first step is to create a raw digital map of your house.
-This can be done by drawing the walls, doors and windows.
-You can already start using this in your interactive floor plan.
+The first step is to create a basic digital map of your house by drawing the walls, doors, and windows.
+You can already start using that in your interactive floor plan.

-It's always possible to create a fancier floor plan with the actual wall colors, floor types and furniture in it.
+It is always possible to create a fancier floor plan with the actual wall colors, floor types, and furniture.
-It takes a lot of time, but it's worth it.
+That takes a lot of time, but it can be very rewarding.
-Once you've done it, you can be proud of yourself and love it every time you use it!
+Once you finish it, you can be proud of the result every time you use it.

 Steps to take:
 * Get online inspiration for what you want it to look like.
-* The best way to start is to get all the official sizes of each room.
+* Start by collecting the official dimensions of each room.
-* Then draw all the walls and place the doors and windows in it.
+* Draw the walls and place the doors and windows.
 * Then add the furniture to each room.
-* Then, as an addition, you can add floors and wall colors.
+* Then, as an extra step, you can add floors and wall colors.
-* Now you can start adding the digital information
+* After that, you can start adding the digital information:
   * Start with the light icons
   * Add labels like room temperature

 ---
 ## Make it interactive

-Your floor plan will be a layered model with the raw floor plan as base, then a layer with entities and on top of it overlays.
+Your floor plan will be a layered model with the raw floor plan as the base, then a layer with entities, and on top of that overlays.

 ### Floor plan images

 The first, bottom layer is the static image of your floor plan.

-Use the picture card element and upload the image to the `www` (a.k.a. `/local/`) directory of Home Assistant.
+Use the picture card element and upload the image to the `www` directory, also known as `/local/`, in Home Assistant.

 <img src="images_floorplan/base_layer.png" alt="base floor plan image" height="150px">